RobWilks/SoilSense/README.md

 Marks I & II use the same prescaler and counter circuits to convert the high frequency oscillation to a low frequency square wave, reducing the frequency by 1/2^17

 The low frequency is measured using a 16MHz 5V Promini and the result sent to a gateway using a cheap 433MHz RF transmitter

+Repository contains:

+Clapp circuit 181226.log	:	LTSpice simulation of Clapp oscillator and transmission line ReadNodeDataNew.R	:	R analysis of data from soil probe Schematic_Soil-Sense-Mark-1_buffered-Clapp-circuit_20181225231505.pdf	:	Schematic of circuit for SoilSenseMark1 from EasyEDA SketchVxx.cpp	:	Old - hidden
+SoilSenseMark1	:	C++ code for ProMini measurement and reporting sequence SoilSenseMark2	:	C++ code for ProMini measurement and reporting sequence SoilSenseMark2_board.pdf	:	Vero board design for SoilSenseMark2 from Eagle SoilSenseMark2_schematic.pdf	:	Schematic of circuit for SoilSenseMark2 from Eagle freqCounterV4.brd	:	Vero board design for SoilSenseMark2 from Eagle freqCounterV4.sch	:	Schematic of circuit for SoilSenseMark2 from Eagle